Koukyosyumei/TenToHako/README.md

 ## 4. Supported Algorithms

-This package already implemented MIN/MAX, Monte-Carlo tree search with upper bound, and Q-learning.
+This package already implemented MIN/MAX, Monte-Carlo tree search with UCB (UCT), and Q-learning.
 The detailed comparison is coming soon!